BisanzLab/LabProtocols/Isolate_16S.md

 - [ ] Mix by pipetting and capture for ~5 min on magnetic rack
 - [ ] Keeping tubes on magnetic rack, remove supernatant and replace with 200 µL fresh 70% ethanol.
 - [ ] Keeping tubes on magnetic rack, remove supernatant and replace with 200 µL fresh 70% ethanol.
-- [ ] Keeping tubes on magnetic rack, remove supernatant and replace with 200 µL fresh 70% ethanol.
 - [ ] Keeping tubes on magnetic rack, remove supernatant.
 - [ ] Pop spin to bring down any ethanol on the sides.
 Capture on stand.
 - [ ] Use 10µL pipette to remove any trace EtOH on bottom of rack.
 - [ ] Air dry ~10 min.
-- [ ] Add 30 µL water and pipette to mix.
+- [ ] Add 25 µL water and pipette to mix.
 This step elutes the DNA off the beads.
 Capture on magnetic rack ~2-5 minutes.
-- [ ] Remove 25 µL of eluted DNA to fresh tube and discard bead tubes.
+- [ ] Remove 20 µL of eluted DNA to fresh tube and discard bead tubes.

 #### Option B: Purelink PCR cleanup